boswellp/BotFramework/README.md

 The Heroku Domain on the config page point is the end point that goes on the Microsoft Bot Framework configuration (something like https://your_heroku_personal_app_name.herokuapp.com/api/messages) with messages/app (for app.js) tagged on to give https://your_heroku_personal_app_name.herokuapp.com/api/messages.

 "Test connetion to your bot" at MBF gives the response "Accepted" if the Heroku account is recognised (but it does not mean that the bot is working).

+Web and Skype integration at MBF are straightforward.
+We leave for now a working version of Hello World at http://fidicbotmbf.herokuapp.com/

+Maybe not for long is we need the accounts for development.
+It works fine on Skype (FIDICbot).
+I suppose KiK integration will be OK.

+We use Smooch for multichannel integration for FIDICbot integration on SMS, Telegram, Messenger and LINE.
+WeChat is proving complicated (getting an Official Account is OK; getting the OA authenicated so that one can at least have WeChat intergtaion for WeChat users outside China is difficult).